ig-emediplan/specification/chtransmissionformat/README.md

 Description and constraints:

 - `CHMED` (Prefix): This is the fixed string `CHMED`.
-  It is always the same value and should be used to determine if the given input string should be tried to parse as ChTransmissionFormat.
+  This is a fixed value and is used to determine if the given input string can be parsed as ChTransmissionFormat.
-  During parsing, it should be treated as case-insensitive (e.g. `ChMed` should also be accepted) but during serialization all uppercase should be used.
+  During parsing, it SHOULD be treated as case-insensitive (e.g. `ChMed` is also accepted) but during serialization all uppercase MUST be used.
 - `ReleaseYear`: two digits (e.g. `16`)
 - `SubVersion`: At least a single uppercase alphabetic character (e.g. `A`).
-  Depending on the `ReleaseYear`, more than one character can be allowed.
+  Depending on the `ReleaseYear`, more than one character may be allowed.
-  During parsing, it should be treated as case-insensitive (e.g. `a` should also be accepted) but during serialization all uppercase should be used.
+  During parsing, it SHOULD be treated as case-insensitive (e.g. `a` is also accepted) but during serialization all uppercase MUST be used.
-- `AdditionalMetaData`: Based on the `ReleaseYear`, additional meta data may be required.
+- `AdditionalMetaData`: Based on the `ReleaseYear`, additional meta data may be REQUIRED.
 - `Data`: The actual data (JSON) which (after applying transformations based on the `ReleaseYear`) needs to conform with the corresponding specification defining the format of the JSON.

 Since part of the format is dependent on the `ReleaseYear`, each available `ReleaseYear` is covered independently.
-Only years listed here are considered valid for use with ChTransmissionFormat.
+Years not listed here MUST NOT be accepted when parsing using ChTransmissionFormat.
 All constraints listed above also apply to the specific parts defined for a `ReleaseYear`.

 Note that the JSON format itself does not contain a version marker as it would be duplicated data when transmitted using ChTransmissionFormat and one of the goals is to reduce the data size.
-Therefore, CHMED documents should always be transmitted using ChTransmissionFormat.
+Therefore, CHMED documents SHOULD be transmitted using ChTransmissionFormat (there may be transmission environments where size is not relevant and the used version is implicitly defined/transmitted in some other way which allows the transfer of the plain JSON data instead).

 ### ReleaseYear 16